M66B/FairEmail/FAQ.md

 All displayed things should be useful in one or another way and should be carefully positioned for easy usage.
 Fonts, sizes, colors, etc should be material design whenever possible.

-Since FairEmail is meant to be privacy friendly, the following will not be added:
+Since FairEmail is privacy oriented, the following will not be added:

 * Opening links without confirmation
 * Showing images and original messages without confirmation, see also [this FAQ](#user-content-faq35)